selivan/https-ssl-cert-check-zabbix/README.md

 Script to check validity and expiration of SSL certificate on HTTPS site.
+May be used with Zabbix(user parameters example included) or standalone.

 ```
 user@host:~$ ./https_ssl_cert_check.sh valid valid.example.com 443